Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 ### General Facts about the QAA

-* The **QAA** is based on the HHL algorithm and Computeralgebra.
+* The **QAA** is based on
+	* The HHL algorithm (Quantum Linear Algebra)
-* The **QAA** is based on solving Boolean Multivariate Equation System (BMQ).
+	* Computeralgebra means in order to solve Boolean Multivariate Equation Systems (BMQ).
+* To calculate the condition number of the cryptosystems (their security levels respectively), we will have to work with numerical means.

 ### Progress

-* In a first phase, we looked at the cassical notion of a condition number of the QAA on the globally used symmetric Advanced Encryption Standard AES.
-The classical notion of the condition number takes zero rows and columns of the matrix into account.
+1) In a first phase, we looked at the cassical notion of a condition number of the QAA on the globally used symmetric Advanced Encryption Standard AES.
+The classical notion of the condition number takes zero rows and columns of the specific Macaualay matrix into account.
 For a complex square matrix A which commutes with its own conjugate A* , the condition number is the positive ratio of the maximal and minimal eigenvalues of A. Under these assumptions, the condition number of the QAA on AES equals infinity.
-* The second (current) phase is the investigation of the condition number of the Macaulay matrix while ignoring zero rows amd columns.
-This phase consists of the explicit generation of the reduced Macaulay matrix of the polynomial system derived from the S-Box and the computation of its condition number by a singular value decomposition (SVD).
+2) The second (current) phase is the investigation of the condition number of the Macaulay matrix while ignoring zero rows amd columns.
+This phase consists of the explicit generation of the *reduced Macaulay matrix* of the polynomial system derived from the S-Box and the computation of its condition number by a singular value decomposition (SVD).
 SVD can be performed on **any** matrix.
 There are binary implementations and quantum algorithm papers for SVD.

-Check out
+Some documentation on our calculations:
 	* [singular.md](singular/singular.md) to follow our experiments with the [Computeralgebra System Singular](https://www.singular.uni-kl.de/).
 	* [svd.md](singular_value_decomposition/svd.md) for mathematical explanation of the SVD computation.

 ### Results for AES

-The key length and the number of rounds only have only minor impact on the complexity of the attack.
+1) The key length and the number of rounds have only minor impact on the complexity of the attack.
 (See N_k and N_r in Proposition 6.1 section 6.1 of the Cen-Gao paper)

-The complexity of the key schedule function has no impact on the complexity of the QAA, because:
+2) The complexity of the key schedule function has no impact on the complexity of the QAA, because:

-* The key and the expanded key are considered as key variables in the BMQ.
+	a) The key and the expanded key are considered key variables in the BMQ.
-* The derived sub keys are considered as state variables in the BMQ
+	b) The derived sub keys are considered state variables in the BMQ.

-Furthermore:

-* The condition number of the Macaulay matrix of the BMQ for AES equals the condition number of the Macaulay matrix derived from the AES S-Box.
+3) The condition number of the Macaulay matrix of the BMQ for AES equals the condition number of the Macaulay matrix derived from the AES S-Box.
-* The classical condition number of the Macaulay matrix of the S-Box equals infinity.
+4) The classical condition number of the Macaulay matrix of the S-Box equals infinity.

 ### Cryptoanalytic Gamechanger QAA

-The special properties described in the previous section of the QAA offers a serious advantage over other cryptanalyses, such as Grover's Search algorithm.
-It also defines new criteria for post-quantum cryptography.
+The properties 1. and 2. of the QAA described in the previous section offer considerable advantage over other cryptanalyses, such as Grover's Search algorithm.
+They also define new criteria for post-quantum cryptography.
 A cryptosystem offering resilience against the QAA must satisfy at least one of he following criteria:

 1) It cannot be reduced to a BMQ
 2) If it can be reduced to a BMQ, its QAA Macaulay matrix must have a large condition nummer /kappa.